 I touch on my transformation on this site, but I felt it needed to be told in more detail.
 God is so patient and persistent.
 He transformed me and now I feel such an indebtedness to Him along with complete awe in His grace and mercy.

 I was raised going to church, baptized as a child, confirmed and everything else that goes along with religious upbringing.
 I attended a Missouri Synod Lutheran Church but fell away from church all together after I moved from home.
-I never attended church, didn't read the bible and probably would have said "I believe in God" but not really understanding much about Him at all.
+I never attended church, didn't read the Word and probably would have said "I believe in God" but not really understanding much about Him at all.
 I definitely did not grasp the gospel even after all those years of church attendance.
-I often think about my salvation at that time and wonder if I was truly saved even though I had professed my faith during confirmation.
-I think not.
+I often think about my salvation at that time and wonder if I was truly saved even though I had professed my faith during confirmation and had made a public declaration without any commitment.
+I did not trust nor have faith in God.
 I had no relationship with Christ.
 I never consulted God in any decision and basically lived without any Godly influence.
 Most of all, I did not know Jesus nor have a relationship with him.
 I also suffered from terrible social anxiety and panic attacks beginning in grade school through my early adult life.
 I used alcohol as a coping mechanism while younger and often mixed alcohol and tranquilizers to feel "normal'.
 This is part of why I feel so strongly in telling my story.
 I am not anxiety free, but am healed of my inaccurate perception of myself.
 I have a new identity in Christ.

 Not long after my transformation, I went to my first job interview EVER without a tranquilizer.
 I was 52 years old!
 I had always needed a tranquilizer to get through an interview process due to my anxiety.
 I went to that interview without and got the job!
 There was a confidence that I had never had before.
 There was a feeling of peace and calmness.
 I was not affected by the judgement of others any longer.
 It has been a long-time issue for me in every situation.
 People prone to anxiety often feel at the mercy of what others think of them.
 Others determine their value.
 I finally understood the love of Christ for me and it freed me to be confident in that.
 My Savior loved me so much.
 He saw my value, just as he sees the value in every human being.
 We are all special and unique in His sight.
 That love sustained me and changed me.
 It opened my eyes to see the world they way He sees it...with love and compassion.